-- All individuals with symptoms of COVID-19 should contact their GP for further advice. - If the doctor arranges testing and the test comes back as positive for SARS-CoV2 (COVID-19) they (or their parent) will be contacted by Public Health to identify anyone who has been in close contact with them during the period when they were likely to have been infectious. - The childcare setting will then be contacted by local Public Health staff of the HSE to discuss the case, identify people who have been in close contact with them and advise on any actions or precautions that should be taken. - An assessment of each childcare setting where this may occur will be undertaken by HSE public health staff. - Advice on the management of children and staff who came into close contact with the case will be based on this assessment. - The HSE Public Health staff will also be in contact individually with anyone who has been in close contact with the case to provide them with appropriate advice regarding testing and restriction of their movement to reduce the spread of infection. - Advice on cleaning of communal areas such as classrooms, changing rooms and toilets is outlined later in this document.
+- 1. All individuals with symptoms of COVID-19 should contact their GP for further advice; - 2.
+If the doctor arranges testing and the test comes back as positive for SARS-CoV2 (COVID-19) they (or their parent) will be contacted by Public Health to identify anyone who has been in close contact with them during the period when they were likely to have been infectious; - 3.
+The childcare setting will then be contacted by local Public Health staff of the HSE to discuss the case, identify people who have been in close contact with them and advise on any actions or precautions that should be taken; - 4.
+An assessment of each childcare setting where this may occur will be undertaken by HSE public health staff; - 5.
+Advice on the management of children and staff who came into close contact with the case will be based on this assessment; - 6.
+The HSE Public Health staff will also be in contact individually with anyone who has been in close contact with the case to provide them with appropriate advice regarding testing and restriction of their movement to reduce the spread of infection; - 7.
+Advice on cleaning of communal areas such as classrooms, changing rooms and toilets is outlined later in this document;

-- Confirmed COVID-19 cases should continue to self-isolate at home.
-Confirmed cases can generally stop isolating once it has been 10 days since symptoms first developed, of which the last 5 days have been fever free. - Close contacts of a confirmed case should go home and restrict their movements They are asked to restrict movement in line with current HPSC advice.
+- 8. Confirmed COVID-19 cases should continue to self-isolate at home.
+Confirmed cases can generally stop isolating once it has been 10 days since symptoms first developed, of which the last 5 days have been fever free; - 9.
+Close contacts of a confirmed case should go home and restrict their movements.
+If they have significant vaccine protection (as defined above) or have had COVID-19 in the previous 9 months this will be identified by the CMP or PH and they may be informed they no longer need to restrict their movements.
+Those with significant vaccine protection or have had COVID-19 in the previous 9 months may also be advised to restrict movement in some circumstances.